notional-labs/craft/minecraft-integration/docs/integration-api.md

 # Overview

 The Integration plugin creates a simple solution for generating blockchain transactions to be signed.
-The API & Tx builder gives just enough to create minecraft functions without having to deal with all the backed understanding of a cosmos & signing.
+The API & Tx builder gives just enough to create Minecraft functions without having to deal with all the backed understanding of a cosmos & signing.

 You can read a rough overview [HERE](https://github.com/notional-labs/craft/blob/master/minecraft-integration/docs/security.md) which includes the backend, security mitigation techniques, and infrastructure.